ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```

 ### Create the build definitions
-In this step the `gse-liberty-build` template will be used to create a RedHat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `cos-liberty` in the `build` namespaces.
+In this step the `gse-liberty-build` template will be used to create a Red Hat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `cos-liberty` in the `build` namespaces.

 The result will be:
 - An [ImageStream](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) for the application image.
 This will be populated by the Jenkins Pipeline